tubearchivist/tubearchivist/README.md

 - [Tube Archivist Metrics](https://github.com/tubearchivist/tubearchivist-metrics) to create statistics in Prometheus/OpenMetrics format.

 ## Installing and updating
-There's dedicated user-contributed install steps under [docs/Installation.md](./docs/Installation.md) for Unraid, Truenas and Synology which you can use instead of this section if you happen to be using one of those.
+There's dedicated user-contributed install steps under [docs/Installation.md](./docs/Installation.md) for podman, Unraid, Truenas and Synology which you can use instead of this section if you happen to be using one of those.
 Otherwise, continue on.

 For minimal system requirements, the Tube Archivist stack needs around 2GB of available memory for a small testing setup and around 4GB of available memory for a mid to large sized installation.